patrickpr/trapdirector/docs/01-install.md

   permissions = [ "/status", "objects/query/Host", "objects/query/Service" , "actions/process-check-result" ]
 }
 ```
-!!
-BETA VERSION : Permissions will maybe change in near future (but the module will check for this).
+Note (BETA VERSION) : Permissions will maybe change in near future (but the module will check for this, see below).

 Then reload icinga2 (systemctl reload icinga2)